eclipse-sumo/sumo/docs/web/docs/TraCI/GenericParameters.md

 ---
-title: Traci GenericParameters
+title: Traci/GenericParameters
 permalink: /Traci/GenericParameters/
 ---

 # Variable 0x7e: Parameter

-[Generic parameters are supported by various simulation objects](Simulation/GenericParameters.md).
+[Generic parameters are supported by various simulation objects](../Simulation/GenericParameters.md).
 They can be read and set with the following commands:

 ## supported domains (get / set)